• start here

 *Overland Track Itinerary

-Traditionally, the 70km Overland Track is walked in 6 days, winding and weaving from Ronny Creek to Cynthia Bay across sub-alpine meadows, through lush eucalypt forests, and up towering dolerite peaks.
+The 70km Overland Track is walked in 6 days, winding and weaving from Ronny Creek in the north to Cynthia Bay in the south across sub-alpine meadows, through lush eucalypt forests, and up towering dolerite peaks.

 Day 1: Ronny Creek to Cradle Mountain